 Loan limits for Fannie Mae and Freddie Mac increase to $510,400 in 2020, an increase from $484,350 in 2019!

-The Federal Housing Finance Agency has announced the Fannie Mae and Freddie Mac conforming loan limits for mortgages for 2020.
+There has been an update provided by The Federal Housing Finance Agency.
+The agency has announced the Fannie Mae and Freddie Mac conforming loan limits for mortgages for 2020.

-The maximum loan limit will be higher than the $510,400 baseline loan limit in certain areas where median home values were higher.
+It will be higher than the $510,400 baseline limit in certain areas where median home values were higher.

-There are different loan limit calculations for Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
-The baseline loan limit in these areas will be $765,600.
+There are different calculations for Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
+The baseline limit in these areas will be $765,600.